 - 1. Petitions for reinstatement to degree candidacy more than seven years since last enrollment at Fletcher.
 In the case of incomplete work, endorsement of the Fletcher faculty who originally taught the course must be sought if reasonable to do so.
 If approved, the student will be expected to meet the current academic requirements when the petition is presented. - 2.
-Petitions for self-designed fields.
+Petitions for self-designed fields for master's students.
 Self-designed fields must include at least three courses (9.0 credits) and include endorsement of the instructor of the core course.
 Only one course in a self-designed field may be from cross-registration or transfer credit. - a.
-Petitions for self-designed fields should be submitted prior to the first day of instruction of the student's last semester. - 3.
-Petitions for change of degree program.
-See section below for details.
-Note that MATA students are not permitted to change degree programs except in exceptional circumstances. - 4.
+Petitions for self-designed fields should be submitted by the deadline for petitions in the semester prior to the student's last semester. - b.
+Petitions for self-designed fields for PhD students are submitted to the PhD Committee for review. - 3.
 Petitions for transfer credit taken more than five years ago.
-An official transcript from the transfer institution must be submitted with this petition. - 5.
-Petitions for exceptions and substitutions for breadth requirements and division requirements. - 6.
+An official transcript from the transfer institution must be submitted with this petition. - 4.
+Petitions for exceptions and substitutions for breadth requirements and division requirements.
+Students petitioning for substitutions for ILO breadth or division courses may be required to demonstrate a prior academic or professional background in law. - 5.
 Petitions to take a second language course for credit.
-Residential students may petition to take a second course in a language other than English for credit if the following conditions are met: language study is relevant for student's academic program or
+Residential students may petition to take a second course in a language other than English for credit if the following conditions are met: language study is relevant for student's academic program or professional goals; language study is a continuation of previous language training; student receives endorsement of their faculty advisor. - 6.
+Petitions for exemptions of any degree requirement.

-- professional goals; language study is a continuation of previous language training; student receives endorsement of their faculty advisor. - 7.
-Petitions for exemptions of any degree requirement. - 8.
-All other requests for academic exceptions other than those listed in the section on administrative review below.
+7. All other requests for academic exceptions other than those listed in the section on administrative review below.